1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 There's also another type of coupler available, the so called "Diaphragm Coupling".
 This one is bigger and is supposed to compensate misalignments even better.
 However, it seems like that some additional dampening occurs, which usually isn't adviseable for the z-axis (there are motor dampeners available on the market which you mount between the motors and the frame to dampen vibrations - those ones shouldn't be added to the z-axis motor though), but I personally didn't use this type yet, so I can't really say anything further about it.

-The following picture shows this type of coupler - for comaring the size, the spider coupler mentioned above is put next to it.
+The following picture shows this type of coupler - for comparing the size, the spider coupler mentioned above is put next to it.

 ![Diaphragm Coupler vs Spider Coupler](../assets/images/axes_diaphragm-coupler_web.jpg)